 There was no real harm done as he had just started the account and had very few followers.
 So, he switched the profile to something clearer and laughed about it as he told me.

-In both of these examples, the problem could have been completely avoided had a little more thought been applied.
+In both of those examples, had this person tasted their words before they spat them out, the problems could have been completely avoided.
 The first example didn’t cause any real issues.
 But the second example had been advertised for a week, before he figured out what was happening.
 Even if the trainer had shown the seminar’s title to some people and asked what it said to them, he’d have been aware of the problem.

 Those examples may seem obvious.
 But sometimes the errors we make are more subtle and harder for us to spot.
 That’s why if you’re not an experienced marketer or copywriter, it’s important to think hard and also get some feedback, before you publish a title (The crushing defeat seminar) or strap-line (After you).
 The same is true of the calls to action you use, the wording on the buttons or tabs on your website, your newsletter title and the name you give to your services, etc.